 Data acquisition is the process of measuring physical world conditions and phenomena such as electricity, sound, temperature and pressure.
 This is done through the use of various sensors which sample the environment’s analog signals and transform them to digital signals using an analog-to-digital converter.

-Data acquisition plays a critical role in fields such as life science research, civil engineering and industrial maintenance, to name few.
-Walk into any steel mill, public utility or research laboratory in the world and you’ll find some sort of data acquisition device, quietly monitoring one parameter or another.
-The data gathered can be used to improve efficiency, ensure reliability or to make certain that machinery is operating safely.
+Data acquisition plays a critical role in various fields such as life science research, civil engineering and industrial maintenance, to name a few.
+On walking into any steel mill, public utility or research laboratory in the world, you are sure to find some sort of data acquisition device, quietly monitoring one parameter or another.
+The data gathered can be used to enhance efficiency, ensure reliability or to make certain that machinery is operating safely.
 Recorded data is retrieved to ensure that the system under test performed as expected, and to identify problem areas that need adjustments.
 Real time data acquisition systems generate and display measurements without delay.

 - DATA EXPLORATION

 Data Exploration is an approach similar to initial data analysis, whereby a data analyst uses visual exploration to understand what is in a dataset and the characteristics of the data.
-Actually, it is initial data analysis.
-Exploration should come before any statistical analysis and machine learning model.
+Actually, it is an initial data analysis.
+Exploration precedes any statistical analysis and machine learning model.